kdavidmoore/final-project/README.md

 * Node.js [module](https://stripe.com/docs/libraries) for Stripe
 * [Nodemailer](http://nodemailer.com/)

-### Custom AngularJS Services
+### Custom AngularJS services
-* UserAuthService - provides a function to check the token stored in $cookies against the token stored in the MySQL database by making an $http POST request to the backend
+* UserAuthService - provides a function to make sure that the token stored in $cookies is also stored in the MySQL database
-* HttpAbstractionService - provides functions that make $http get/post requests to the backend
+* HttpAbstractionService - provides functions that make $http get/post requests to the Node server

-### Note:
+### A note on using the leaflet map:
 If you download the source code and attempt to run the app on your computer, you will need a public access token from Mapbox.
 Otherwise, the embedded maps (in progress) will not work.
 Store your access token under assets/js/mapboxApi.js like so:
 ```javascript
 const pubAccessToken = 'myPublicAccessTokenString';